9 Things to do in Arusha

 About 6kilometers from Arusha CBD.
 We checked in at Okaseni Lodge, it is a Mid-Sized affordable Lodge.

-Which has 28 Guest Room, free Wi-Fi, Free Parking Area.
-Television in Rooms, Hot Showers, bar or lounge will be opened all through.
+Which has 28 Guest Rooms, free Wi-Fi, Free Parking Area.
+Television in Rooms, Hot Showers, bars, or lounges will be opened all through.
 Their services were simply great, to say the least.
-Check-in Time 1:00 PM and Check out at 11:00 AM.
+Check-in Time 1:00 PM and Check-out at 11:00 AM.

-Upon arrival, I could smell barbequed chicken and I remember most of the stomachs Gurgling and salivating.
+Upon arrival, the barbequed chicken aroma was killing us softly and I remember my stomach was Gurgling and burbling.

 After the meal, we chilled at the Lounge and before we knew it, it was dark.